 This guide walks through a six-step framework for researching a stock, with the questions to ask, the order to ask them in, and the UK-friendly tools to use along the way.
 None of it is original.
 It is the same approach Buffett, Lynch, and Terry Smith have written about for decades, condensed into something you can actually run on a Sunday afternoon.
 Apple shows up as a worked example because the numbers are familiar, but the framework applies to any listed business.

 Aswath Damodaran, the NYU finance professor often called the dean of valuation, sharpens the underlying idea: every valuation is a marriage of numbers and narrative.
-Pure number-crunchers run discounted cash flow models on businesses they cannot describe in plain English, and end up with precise nonsense.
-Pure storytellers buy companies because the founder gives a good interview, with no quantitative discipline at all.
+Pure number-crunchers run DCF models on businesses they cannot describe in plain English.
+Pure storytellers buy because the founder gives a good interview.
 Good investing forces the two to agree.
-Steps 1-2 of this guide are the story.
+See storytellers and number crunchers in investing for the longer treatment.
+Steps 1-2 below are the story.
 Steps 3-5 are the numbers.
 Step 6 is the test of whether they hang together.

 Contents